jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 5) `XSLT TRANSFORMATION` only for `saxon` library: when two (or more) `configure` phases are triggered (due to a plugin configuration change), an error message could be sent to the Client (`Invalid Pointers Cache Table`) for pending request(s). **It only concerns plugins, configured with XSLT saxon, that have been deleted**.
 It's related to the XSLT definitions (that are compiled/parsed and kept in memory) that are freed at the 2nd `configure` phase.
 It is recommended to:
     - Have at least one SOAP/XML plugin for freeing the memory at the 2nd `configure` phase
     - Not change the plugin configuration too frequently.
 In other words, and to avoid error, the 2nd `configure` phase should occur after the end of the maximum timeout of the GW service using the removed `soap-xml-handling` plugin
 6) The `soap-xml-response-handling` and `Forward Proxy Advanced` plugins cannot be used simultaneously on the same service or route.
 It's related to the nature of `Forward Proxy Advanced` plugin that overwrites the normal behavior to send the upstream response (headers and body).
 It's a Kong PDK limitation.
+In the event both plugins are enabled simultaneously, an error message is sent to the Consumer.
 To avoid this limitation please:
     - Declare 2 Gateway services:
       - 1 x GW svc with `soap-xml-response-handling`
       - 1 x GW svc with `forward-proxy`
     - Configure the GW svc (which handles `soap-xml-response-handling`) to execute a loopback call:
       - Host: `localhost:8000`
       - Path: URL of GW svc which handles `forward-proxy`
+7) In the event the plugins change the HTTP status code (which was not initially `200 Ok`, but for example `502`) to a standard `500 Internal Server Error`, an unnecessary entry is created in the Kong logs.
+Don't take into account this message.
+For instance:
+    - `[error] attempt to set status 502 via ngx.exit after sending out the response status 500`

 <a id="Changelog"></a>